 - You have a history of Raynaud phenomenon and the affected body part (hand, foot, or other part) becomes infected or develops a sore.

-- Your fingers change color when they are cold.
+- Your fingers change color, especially white or blue, when they are cold.

 - You have a sore on the skin of your feet or hands which does not heal.